Billboard Hot 100

-The Billboard Hot 100 is the music industry standard record chart in the United States for songs, published weekly by Billboard magazine.
-Chart rankings are based on sales (physical and digital), radio play, and online streaming in the United States.
+The Billboard Hot 100, also known as simply the Hot 100, is the music industry standard record chart in the United States for songs, published weekly by Billboard magazine.
+Chart rankings are based on sales (physical and digital), online streaming, and radio airplay in the U.S.

-The weekly tracking period for sales was initially Monday to Sunday when Nielsen started tracking sales in 1991, but was changed to Friday to Thursday in July 2015.
+A new chart is compiled and released online to the public by Billboard's website on Tuesdays but post-dated to the following Saturday, when the printed magazine first reaches newsstands.
+The weekly tracking period for sales is currently Friday–Thursday, after being changed in July 2015.
+It was initially Monday–Sunday when Nielsen started tracking sales in 1991.
 This tracking period also applies to compiling online streaming data.
-Radio airplay, which, unlike sales figures and streaming, is readily available on a real-time basis, is also tracked on a Friday to Thursday cycle effective with the chart dated July 17, 2021 (previously Monday to Sunday and before July 2015, Wednesday to Tuesday).
-A new chart is compiled and released on line to the public by Billboard website on Tuesdays but post-dated to the following Saturday when the printed magazine first reaches newsstands.
+Radio airplay is readily available on a real-time basis, unlike sales figures and streaming, but is also tracked on the same Friday–Thursday cycle, effective with the chart dated July 17, 2021.
+Previously, radio was tracked Monday–Sunday and, before July 2015, Wednesday–Tuesday.

 The first number-one song of the Billboard Hot 100 was "Poor Little Fool" by Ricky Nelson, on August 4, 1958.
-As of the issue for the week ending on March 18, 2023, the Billboard Hot 100 has had 1,147 different number-one entries.
-The chart's current number-one song is "Last Night" by Morgan Wallen.
+As of the issue for the week ending on November 22, 2025, the Billboard Hot 100 has had 1,184 different number-one entries.
+The current number-one song on the chart is "The Fate of Ophelia" by Taylor Swift.

 History

 The first chart published by Billboard was "Last Week's Ten Best Sellers Among the Popular Songs", a list of best-selling sheet music, in July 1913.
 Other charts listed popular song performances in theatres and recitals.
 In 1928, "Popular Numbers Featured by Famous Singers and Leaders" appeared, which added radio performances to in-person performances.
-On January 4, 1936, Billboard magazine published "Ten Best Records for Week Ending", which recorded the 10 top selling records of three leading record companies as reported by the companies themselves.
-In October 1938, a review list "The Week's Best Records" was retitled "The Billboard Record Buying Guide" by incorporating airplay and sheet music sales, which would eventually become the first trade survey of record popularity.
-This, the full-page "Billboard Music Popularity Chart" for week ending July 20, 1940, and published in the July 27 issue, with lists covering jukebox play, retail sales, sheet music sales, and radio play.
-Listed were 10 songs of the National "Best Selling Retail Records", which is the fore-runner of today's pop chart, with "I'll Never Smile Again" by Tommy Dorsey its first number one.
+On January 4, 1936, Billboard magazine published "Ten Best Records for Week Ending", which listed the 10 top selling records of three leading record companies, as reported by the companies themselves.
+In October 1938, a review list, "The Week's Best Records", was retitled "The Billboard Record Buying Guide" by incorporating airplay and sheet music sales, which would eventually become the first trade survey of record popularity.
+This led to the full-page "Billboard Music Popularity Chart" for the week ending July 20, 1940, and published in the July 27 issue, with lists covering jukebox play, retail sales, sheet music sales, and radio play.
+Listed were 10 songs of the national "Best Selling Retail Records", which was the fore-runner of today's pop chart, with "I'll Never Smile Again" by Tommy Dorsey its first number one.

 Starting on March 24, 1945, Billboard's lead popularity chart was the Honor Roll of Hits.
 This chart ranked the most popular songs regardless of performer (it combined different versions of the same song by different artists) based on record and sheet sales, disk jockey, and jukebox performances as determined by Billboard's weekly nationwide survey.
 At the start of the rock era in 1955, there were three charts that measured songs by individual metrics: